WHAT CURRICULUM DO I CHOOSE???

 A great place to start looking for curriculum is Cathy Duffy's 102 Top Picks.
-The book actually has a quiz to help you decide what style of programs may fit you best as a parent.
-Another great resource for classical homeschooling is the Well Trained Mind (Wise/Bauer).
+The book actually has a quiz to help you decide what style of programs may fit you best as a family.
+Another great resource for homeschooling ideas is the book, The Well Trained Mind (Wise/Bauer).

-Several online providers have a large selection of different materials all in one place:
+Several online Stores have a large selection of different materials all in one place:

 Abeka Books (text, online, and DVD option